dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 attached with the adhesive tape on the back.
 The labels are printed out
 and stuck in the appropriate place.

-*Fig. 8*: Box construction, step 2: equip the printed plug-in board with cables
+*Fig. 8*: Box construction, step 2: equipping the printed plug-in board with cables
                     ![Figure 8](Hardware/Fotos/koffer_2.png)

 *Fig. 9*: Box construction, step 3: Stick the lettering on the plug-in plate                    ![Figure 9](Hardware/Fotos/koffer_3.png)